robur-coop/albatross/README.md

-# Albatross: orchestrate and manage MirageOS unikernels with Solo5
+# Albatross: orchestrate and manage MirageOS unikernels (and other virtual machines) with Solo5

-The goal of albatross is robust deployment of [MirageOS](https://mirage.io) unikernels using [Solo5](https://github.com/solo5/solo5).
+The goal of albatross is robust deployment of [MirageOS](https://mirageos.org) unikernels using [Solo5](https://github.com/solo5/solo5).
 Resources managed by albatross are network interfaces of kind `tap`, which are connected to already existing bridges, block devices, memory, and CPU.
 Each unikernel is